Israel seemed surprised. Shocked, even.

 This is especially so for people of power — like Supreme Court justices who lied to earn lifetime appointments and are now using their positions to further a revanchist political and social agenda aimed at marginalizing millions of people.

 Such loathsome individuals should not be feted at law schools, foundation luncheons, and legal conferences as respectable dignitaries.
-They are no such things: They are lying partisan hacks who should be hounded at every opportunity and deserve every bit of disruption and unpleasantness we can heap upon them in every facet of their lives, personal and professional.
+They are no such things: They are dishonest partisan hacks who should be hounded at every opportunity and deserve every bit of disruption and unpleasantness we can heap upon them in every facet of their lives, personal and professional.
 Peace should never be theirs while they wage war against us.

 I’m saddened to reach this conclusion, but I have done so honestly — even as the words of Abraham Lincoln rang in my ears and caused me some doubt.